 Not Prioritizing Core Features

 The first iteration of your MVP should have only the bare minimum of functionality that would address the target audience’s needs.
 So, what are the features you need the most?

 For starters, you can build an app for hotel booking with a search engine, personal accounts, and payment gateway.
 This would let you collect feedback needed to improve the primary functionality.
 Adding other features will be much faster after you refine the core.

 You need to store and process large quantities of data generated from daily interactions.
-Besides, having too many concurrent users might create performance issues if your architecture isn’t built with scaling in mind.
-Excessive demand could lead to downtime, which could bring your business to a temporary and quite expensive halt.
+To prevent your storage from cluttering, you need standardization and filtering tools that automatically remove the clutter.
+Besides, excessive demand could lead to downtime, which could bring your business to a temporary and quite expensive halt.

 The best solution might be to use a cloud-based infrastructure like the above-mentioned AWS.
 You would also cut a chunk of expenses on on-premise hardware and maintenance because the provider takes care of that for you.

 Data breaches can compromise your guest’s names, credit card details, passport and social security numbers.
 As you can imagine, this would hit your reputation hard.
 On top of that, the government will fine you for inappropriate technical measures to protect users’ privacy.
 A case in point is the Marrion hotel chain that was fined £18.4 million (about $24.4 million) after a data breach in 2014.